Ely S. Parker: American Civil War

-Near the start of the American Civil War, Parker tried to raise a regiment of Iroquois volunteers to fight for the Union, but was turned down by New York Governor Edwin D. Morgan.
+Near the start of the American Civil War, Parker tried to raise a regiment of Haudenosaunee volunteers to fight for the Union, but was turned down by New York Governor Edwin D. Morgan.
 He tried to enlist in the Union Army as an engineer, but was told by Secretary of War Simon Cameron that, as an Indian, he could not join.
 Parker contacted his colleague and friend Ulysses S. Grant, whose forces suffered from a shortage of engineers.
 Parker was commissioned a captain in May 1863 and ordered to report to Brig.
 Gen. John Eugene Smith.
 Smith appointed Parker as the chief engineer of his 7th Division during the siege of Vicksburg, and later said Parker was a "good engineer".

 When Ulysses S. Grant became commander of the Military Division of the Mississippi, Parker became his adjutant during the Chattanooga campaign.
 He was subsequently transferred with Grant as the adjutant of the U.S. Army headquarters and served Grant through the Overland Campaign and the Siege of Petersburg.
 At Petersburg, Parker was appointed as the military secretary to Grant, with the rank of lieutenant colonel.
 He wrote much of Grant's correspondence.

 Parker was present when Confederate general Robert E. Lee surrendered at Appomattox Courthouse in April 1865.
 He helped draft the surrender documents, which are in his handwriting.
 At the time of surrender, General Lee "stared at me for a moment", said Parker to more than one of his friends and relatives, "He extended his hand and said, 'I am glad to see one real American here.'
 I shook his hand and said, 'We are all Americans.'"
 Parker was brevetted brigadier general of United States Volunteers on April 9, 1865, and of United States Army March 2, 1867.